 My name, daughter of the Most High King, is one that will remain with me for all eternity and no one can steal that identity from me.
 No one.

 I pray that your identity is also safe for all of eternity in Christ, because this world and all that is in it is quickly passing away.

 So I have a question for you:

 If you’ve never accepted Christ as your Lord and Savior and have yet to experience beauty of a life found in Him, today is the day you can become someone new.
 A fresh start on the road to the abundant life with true purpose and eternal hope.

-The price of complete identity security was costly–Christ’s very life–but in God’s mercy we paid none of it (which we justly deserved for our sins).
+The price of complete identity security was costly–Christ’s very life–but in God’s mercy we paid none of it (which we justly deserve for our sins).
 The Faithful and True One, Jesus, did all that we couldn’t, He paid the highest of all prices so that we could dwell securely with Him for all of eternity.
 And it was done out of love for you and me.